greymass/anchor/README.md

 - **CPU/Bandwidth Staking**: Stake your EOS as either Bandwidth or CPU.
 This grants rights to resource usage on the network, in addition to conveying weight while voting for block producers.
 - **Block Producer Voting**: Select which block producers to support and cast your vote.
 Please note that the block producer voting UI is not a research tool; it is a simple interface that provides a secure way to vote.
 - **Local Wallet**: Set a password while importing your private key to create a local wallet.
 Your key will be encrypted locally using this password.
 This password will be required each time you need to unlock the wallet.
-- **Temporary Usage**: If you prefer not store your keys within the application, simply choose not to set a password.
+- **Temporary Usage**: If you prefer not to store your keys within the application, simply choose not to set a password.
 When the application quits, your key will be forgotten.

 ### Security: Private Keys